Harpica/mesto-react/README.md

 #### Inplementations:

 - Custom React hook for components with form and form validation.
+- Custon React hooks for closing Popups by Esc and outside click.
 - Browser and custom JS validation.
 - Skeleton loading using MIU components
 - Popup windows.